Task Vector Bases: A Unified and Scalable Framework for Compressed Task Arithmetic: Experiments

 In negation experiments, since RandSelect cannot be directly applied to negation (discarded task vectors cannot be recovered or inferred from saved bases without retraining task vectors), we propose RandProj as the random baseline, where bases are defined as the random orthogonal matrix $\mathbf{Q} \in \mathbb{R}^{d \times M}$ obtained from QR decomposition of a Gaussian random matrix.
 We save projection coefficients $\mathbf{C} = \mathbf{Q}^\top\mathbf{T} \in \mathbb{R}^{M \times T}$, and during negation, we reconstruct $T$ task vectors by $\hat{\mathbf{T}} = \mathbf{QC} = \mathbf{QQ}^\top\mathbf{V}$, projecting each task vector onto the random subspace spanned by $\mathbf{Q}$.

 \Cref{tab:negation_vit} compares methods under the 8-task setting with $M=50\%$, reporting performance on both target and control tasks.
 On the target tasks, lower accuracy indicates better forgetting, while on control tasks (ImageNet \citep{deng2009imagenet}), higher accuracy indicates better retention of pretrained knowledge.
 We observe that PCA and AE both achieve significant forgetting compared to RandProj, and the difference between PCA and AE metrics can be treated as tradeoffs between target and control metrics. \Cref{fig:ViT-B-32_target_vs_M} reports target task mean accuracy as a function of the number of bases $M$.
 Both PCA and AE gradually comparably reduce target task accuracy as $M$ increases.
 This behavior is expected from \Cref{eq:spectral-LB}: with suitable hyperparameter tuning, the softmax AE variant can approximate the same spectral lower bound as PCA.
 In contrast, RandProj remains flat at roughly the same level as the pretrained model $\theta_0$, showing that it fails to forget even as $M$ grows, since random projections do not align with task-specific directions.
+We also include Gradient Ascent, a data aware unlearning baseline that maximizes loss on target data.
+Although it achieves the lowest target accuracy, it destroys control performance (e.g., 0.3\% on ViT-B/32), unlike task vector negation methods which preserve model utility.